Filmmaker, Musician, Artist

 This classic soft drink advert saw a supergroup of 80s Kiwi music talent cooling off in a steamy L&P factory.
 The industrial-strength line-up — When the Cats Away’s Margaret Urlich and a blink or you'll miss her Annie Crummer; Ardijah’s Ryan and Betty-Anne Monga; Erana Clark, Peter Morgan, and DD Smash drummer Peter Warren — belt out a 60s Motown song (produced here by Murray Grindlay) in the heat.
 Fane Flaws plays a supervisor loosened up by “the thirst quencher”.
 ‘Heatwave’ was a hit single in late 1987, with the group named ‘80 in the Shade’.
 The ad was named the year's best.

-This follow-up to The Narc’s 1984 hit ‘Heart and Soul’ was the first single off the trio’s second album.
-Recorded in Australia with US engineer Tim Kramer, 'Diamonds on China' got to 15 on the New Zealand charts.
-Like the contemporary singles of Go West, 'Diamonds' is full of punchy guitar and synthpop.
-It’s the 80s so there’s sax aplenty, street racing video games, and drumsticks hitting the skins "like diamonds on china".
-Director Fane Flaws' efforts (including his distinctive illustrations of the lyrics) won Video of the Year at the 1985 NZ Music Awards.
+This follow-up to 1984 Narcs hit ‘Heart and Soul’ marked the first single off the trio’s second album.
+Recorded with US engineer Tim Kramer, 'Diamonds on China' got to 15 on the New Zealand charts.
+Influenced by Brit pop band Go West, 'Diamonds' is full of punchy guitar and synthesizers.
+Prolific music video director Fane Flaws showcases massed horns, street racing video games, his own distinctive illustrations, and drumsticks hitting the skins "like diamonds on china".
+Flaws' efforts resulted in one of his first accolades: Video of the Year at the 1985 NZ Music Awards.

 Band Spats demonstrated they could write a catchy song with 'New Wave Goodbye'.
 But it needed the addition of singer Jenny Morris, a name change to The Crocodiles and a track called 'Tears' for the public to really sit up and take notice.
 In the video, drummer Bruno Lawrence hangs around next to a shady lamp post while Morris passes by, and the band's bubblegum coloured costumes positively shine against an all white set.
 After reaching number 17 on the NZ singles charts, 'Tears' won the APRA Silver Scroll songwriting award for 1980.